redflo/pylarexx/Readme.md

 #### Available output modules (DataListeners):

 - LoggingListener: Uses python logging to print measured values

 - FileOutListener: Appends measured values to a file
     * Parameter: *filename* default value: /tmp/pylarexx.out

 - RecentValuesListener: Makes recent values of all sensors available to a TCP socket.
 This can be queried with "nc".
 Useful for example, if you want to monitor sensor values with nagios/icinga/check_mk
     * Parameter: *host* IP to listen, default value: localhost
     * Parameter: *port* TCP Port, default value: 4711

 - MQTTListener: Sends data to a mqtt Server.
-Data are sent in [mqtt homie convention format](https://homieiot.github.io/specification/).
-This makes integration in OpenHAB2 very easy.
-Sensors can be autodiscovered through OpenHAB2s MQTT Binding.
+Data are sent in [mqtt homie convention format](https://homieiot.github.io/specification/) or [Home Assistant auto discovery format](https://www.home-assistant.io/docs/mqtt/discovery/).
+This makes integration in OpenHAB2, Home Assistant or other very easy.
+Sensors can be autodiscovered through OpenHAB2s/Home Assistants MQTT Binding.
     * Parameter: *host* IP or name of mqtt server
     * Parameter: *port* TCP Port, default value: 1883
-    * Parameter: *mqtt_base_topic* default value "homie"
+    * Parameter: *mqtt_base_topic* default value "homie" or homeassistant
+    * Parameter: *payload_format* "homie" oder "home-assistant".
+Which format to send

 Planned:
 - Log to Grafana